wildfly/quickstart/kitchensink-html5-mobile/README.md

 The application this project produces is designed to be run on JBoss AS 7 or JBoss Enterprise Application Platform 6.

-An HTML5 compatible browser such as Chrome 14+, Safari 5+, Firefox 5+, or IE 9+ are
-required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.
+An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ are required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.